haltakov/rescue-toadz/contract/README.md

-# Smart contract for the Infinite Auction for Ukraine project
+# Smart contract for the Rescue Toadz project

 This folder contains the smart contract for the project.